-She never did like Tinara.
-The coyote was too clingy with Merlin, always trying to coax him into her bed.
+She never had liked Tinara.
+The coyote was too clingy with Merlin, always trying to coax him into her bed, no matter if either was in a relationship.
 There were ugly rumors concerning the parentage of the coyote’s young coywolf pups.
 Sam chose to believe Merlin when the wolf said that he didn’t father them, but it didn’t mean she wanted that little scheming wench anywhere near her husband.
-She’d not wanted to invite Tinara or anyone of the Aris royal family to the wedding, but knowing that such a thing would look like bad form especially in Merlin’s case, given his history with the family, Sam reluctantly gave in.
+She’d not wanted to invite Tinara or anyone of the Aris royal family to the wedding, but knowing that such a thing would look like bad form especially in Merlin’s case, given his business history with the family, Sam reluctantly gave in.

 Excusing herself from the guests she had been talking to, a couple of friends of her parents, Sam determinedly made her way over to where Merlin and Tinara were standing, having to dodge the children as they raced past, squealing with laughter.
 Sam had gotten within earshot of the couple just as the coyote said something about domesticated canine heiresses.
 Oh, but it took every ounce of decorum she possessed not to deck that smirking cur, to show her just a little of the Silloni martial arts she had been trained in.
 Instead, Sam decided to use words.
 A good thing, too since Merlin looked like he was going to say something not so nice.
 Merlin tended, as most males were, to be blunt when angered.
 His words would be like getting hit over the head with a sledge hammer.
 Sam’s words were more like being sliced apart with a scalpel.
 Razor sharp and precise in the cutting.